Prairie du Sac Dam: History

-The dam was designed by Daniel W. Mead for the Southern Wisconsin Power Company led by Magnus Swanson.
+The dam was designed by Daniel W. Mead for the Southern Wisconsin Power Company led by Magnus Swenson.
 The company had completed the Kilbourn Dam upriver at Wisconsin Dells in 1909, but found it unprofitable, leading to the decision to build a larger dam at Prairie du Sac.
 Construction of the new dam began in the winter of 1911 with general contractor J. O. Heyworth of Chicago and a crew of around 400 laborers.

 The construction of the Prairie du Sac Dam involved several engineering challenges.
 The width of the Wisconsin River and its bed of shifting sands required a deep foundation.
 Workers used steam-powered pile drivers to drive more than 11,000 timber pilings deep into the riverbed, and buried steel sheet piling across the river at the front and back of the dam.
 They then covered the array of wood pilings with rock and concrete to form a stable base for the dam and power station.
 Crews obtained the rock and gravel from a nearby quarry.
 The large volume of material required a purpose-built narrow-gauge railway with a Woodford remote-controlled electric third rail.
 Temporary trestle bridges linked the construction site to the quarry and cement plant.

 Flooding and ice jams delayed progress on the dam's construction, but it began to generate power in September 1914.
 The power station utilized eight Allis-Chalmers generators.
 The electrical output was originally routed to Milwaukee, Wisconsin.
 In 1917, Wisconsin Power and Light, the predecessor of Alliant Energy, purchased the dam and began distributing the electricity to more local markets.

 The dam and its timber pile foundation have held in place for more than one hundred years, including through the June 2008 Midwest Floods that destroyed Lake Delton upstream.
 In 2017, Alliant Energy began a project to reinforce the original wood pilings with additional steel micropiles as a preventative measure to extend the life of the structure.
 In 2022 the company also began a multi-year project to replace the dam's original steel spillway gates.